 In a divorce, the spouses must divide their marital property and debts.
 Maryland is an equitable distribution state.
 In other words, your property isn’t simply divided 50/50.
 Instead, the court assesses a variety of factors when dividing property and decides what seems fair under your circumstances.
 However, additional rules apply to military pensions and retirement pay.

 Military retirement pay and pensions typically are marital property.
 However, the Uniformed Services Former Spouses’ Protection Act (USFSPA) limits a state’s jurisdiction over pensions and other military benefits.
 Typically, you must file for divorce in the state where the service person resides.
 Otherwise, the court cannot divide his or her military pension during your divorce.

-- The service member has at least ten creditable military service years, and
+- The service member has at least ten credible military service years, and;

-- The military couple was married for at least ten creditable military service years.
+- The military couple was married for at least ten credible military service years.

 Ex-spouses that qualify for direct payment will receive payments from the Defense Finance and Accounting Service (DFAS).
 If you do not meet the “10/10 rule,” you must collect pension payments from your ex-spouse.
 This is a more complex process.
 It therefore typically requires assistance from an experienced military divorce attorney.